-Kourtney Kardashian’s ‘Blood Diamonds’ Ad Slammed, ‘Kourt, There Are People Dying’
+Kourtney Kardashian’s ‘Blood Diamonds’ Ad Slammed: ‘Kourt, There Are People Dying’

 “#blooddiamonds”

 Kourtney’s post now comes with hundreds of angry comments.
-As one user told the Poosh founder to visit African nations and “meet the miners,” another called Kourtney a “muppet” – “the natural thing to do, would be to leave a billion year old diamonds [sic] in the ground as mother nature intended,” they wrote.
+While one user told the Poosh founder to visit African nations and “meet the miners,” another called Kourtney a “muppet.”

+“[T]he natural thing to do, would be to leave a billion year old diamonds [sic] in the ground as mother nature intended,” they wrote.

 View this post on Instagram